qrvey/partner-portal/docs/ui-docs/dataviews/formulas.md

 6. Use your new formula.
-Note, that newly added columns are hidden by default and have to be made visible from the **Select Columns** command.
+Note that newly added columns are hidden by default and have to be made visible from the **Select Columns** command.

 <img src="https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.2_formulas/select_formula.gif" style="margin:auto; display:block;" width="500" >